 Selective Information Processing

 Selective Information Processing.
-Psychology Fanatic article header image
+Cognitive Psychology.
+Psychology Fanatic article feature image

 We have a lot going on in our minds.
 Information constantly flows from the environment to our brains.
 We pick up cues of danger and opportunity through multiple senses.
 However, not every threat or opportunity is obvious.
 We must sort through the millions of fragments of information, sew them together to create an identifiable meaning.
 Our minds act as meaning making machines sorting, organizing, and creating.
 In the process of deciphering meaning, we discard majority of the data, labeling it irrelevant, and move forward.
 In psychology, we refer to this as selective information processing.